 Where it falls short: deciding how to restructure your site, planning a domain migration, or making judgment calls about thin content.
 Those still need a human who understands the business.
 If you’re doing a broader review, the AI audit checklist covers what to look at beyond just SEO.

 Two years ago, this job didn’t exist.
 “SEO monitoring” just meant tracking Google rankings.
-Now there’s a whole new layer: are ChatGPT, Perplexity, and Google’s AI Overviews mentioning your brand?
+Now there’s a whole new layer: are ChatGPT, Perplexity, and Google’s AI Overviews (the AI-generated answer box at the top of Google) mentioning your brand?
+This is where the relationship between AI and SEO gets interesting.

 What these tools cost (honest comparison)